sstott09/Bootstrap_Portfolio_Responsive/README.md

 ### Objectives

-1. Copied the contents of `Basic-Portfolio` (the first homework solution) and pasted the mentioned files into the `Responsive-Portfolio` directory in GitHub.
+1. Copied the contents of `Basic-Portfolio` (the first homework solution) and pasted the mentioned files into the `Responsive_Portfolio` directory in GitHub.
 Cloned and downloaded onto my local drive.

-2. Inside my local `Bootstrap-Portfolio` repo, I created an `index.html`, `portfolio.html` and `contact.html`.
+2. Inside my local `Responsive_Portfolio` repo, I created `index.html`, `portfolio.html` and `contact.html` files.
 Also included is an assets directory holding the CSS and Images folders for my portfolio.

-Note: Be sure not to include any dot files (e.g. .git, .gitignore) from the `Basic-Portfolio` repo.

-Inside my `Responsive-Portfolio` folder, are written media queries at the bottom of `styles.css`.
+Inside my `Responsive_Portfolio` folder, are written media queries at the bottom of `styles.css`.

     * Created three `@media screen` tags, each with one of these `max-width`s: `980px`, `768px` and `640px`.